Ultimate Guide to Small Business Marketing

 - What are some marketing ideas for small businesses?

-You can host virtual or in-person events or social media contests in which you ask users to tag others, follow your business account, and share it for extra entries.
-These are just a couple of ways to expand your reach and connect with your community.
+You can host virtual or in-person events or social media contests where you ask users to tag others, follow your business account, and share it for extra entries.
+These are just a few ways to expand your reach and connect with your community.

 Thankfully, there’s no shortage of ideas when it comes to promoting your small business.